lord-saumagen/CLIHelper/README.md

 ![grub command](./CommandLineHelper/docs/images/grub-command.png "The grub command")

 After that you could go on typing and hit the [TAB] key again to narrow down the selection, or you keep on typing until there is only one possible selection left and hit the [TAB] key to complete the command.
 That is the fastest way to navigate through the myriads of commands on the command line with minimal typing effort.
-I entered only two characters on the command line and hit the [TAB] key to get a complete list of available ```grub``` commands.
+I entered only two characters on the command line and hit the [TAB] key to got a complete list of available ```grub``` commands.
 Now take a look at the ```dotnet``` command.
 You might guess that there should be a build or run command, but there is no way to get that information without calling the ```dotnet``` command with the help parameter set in the first place.
 Than you get the list of available sub-commands but you need to call the ```dotnet sub-command``` help a second time to learn about the sub-command parameter.

-Did you see what happened?
+Do you see what happened?

 By adding sub-commands to the ```dotnet``` command, the user is forced to switch to a different navigation, implemented by the command.
 The user also loses the command expansion.
 That is annoying on the first hand and increases the rate of typos on the other hand.
 I can't see the benefit of that design pattern.
 I don't care if there are 2000 or 10000 commands available at the command line.
 As long as I only have to type 2 or 3 characters to narrow them down to the command I'm looking for.
 But thats not longer possible if you hide the commands from the command line and implement them as sub-commands.
 It would be easy to implement the ```dotnet``` sub-commands as normal commands.
 Their names would be 'dotnet-run', 'dotnet-build', 'dotnet-watch', ... and so on.
-The command names are longer, but as long as command expansion does the typing for me, I really don't care.
+The command names are longer, but as long as command expansion does the typing for me I really don't care.
 The command expansion is also the reason why abbreviated command names don't make any sense.
 Remember the imagined average computer user which tried to find the right command to copy a file.
 He couldn't find the command because the command is abbreviated to 'cp'.
 But if the command would have it's natural name 'copy', finding the right command would be easy.
 Since the user already knows what a copy command is and how to write it, the first two characters of 'copy' and some hits on the [TAB] key would have been sufficient to find the right command.
 But no luck with that.
 Give it a test and you get a result similar to this.